storyexplorer/The-Story-Explorer/_pages/about.md

 I started learning about storytelling in 2018 to improve my teaching and communication of [my research](https://scholar.google.com/citations?user=dmcdPhIAAAAJ&hl=en).
 The next year -- after being inspired by Philip Pullman's *The Secret Commonwealth* -- I started creative writing.
 Ever since, I've been exploring ways to write meaningful stories.
 I decided to make The Story Explorer in 2022 to share and teach about my ongoing endeavors in storytelling.

 My ultimate goal is to create well-crafted, meaningful stories and write them as books.
-I typically read and craft stories that would land in the fantasy genre.
-I love how metaphors can be reimagined in new and really cool ways when our physical reality is no longer a bound on the story, espeically when those metaphors end up showing us something meaningful about the reality of human experience and/or our world.
+I typically read and craft stories that would land in the fantasy genre, but any genre is open to me as long as the story is good.
+I particularly love how metaphors can be reimagined in new and really cool ways when our physical reality is no longer a bound on the story, espeically when those metaphors end up showing us something meaningful about the reality of human experience and/or our world.
 Besides the above, I also enjoy listening to and playing music, cooking, and going for walks.
 As for music, my main instrument is guitar, and occasionally I dabble in songwriting for fun.